History of AVCon

 The event was sponsored by Madman, Atlantic DVD, Anime Anytime, Shintokyo and Mercury Cinema.

-Although not totally official, this is the first time a theme was used.
-Most of the branding and imagery of AVCon 04 carried a ‘wacky Japanese’ feeling, including the iconic ‘Drink AVCON!’ animation, featuring a flash cartoon of a Japanese man drinking a can of AVCon and then exploding.
+This is the first time a theme was used for the look and feel of the event.
+Internally referred to as ‘wacky Japanese’ it included a new logo with yellow and red colouring as well as the iconic ‘Drink AVCON!’ animation, featuring a flash cartoon of a Japanese man drinking a can of AVCon and then exploding.

 July 16th and 17th, 2005 – Adelaide University